JohnMealy23/clinicjs/README.md

 A deeper understanding of build processes is never a bad thing.
 This being said, this framework allows a developer to know little of what's going on under the hood to get up and running.
 Create controllers, assemble the project, and check it in the browser.

 ## Project Structure
+The app developer need only attend to the files in the ./app directory.
+These files include...

 ### Settings File
 The ./app/app_settings.js file's purpose is to abstract business-specific data from the application.
 API addresses, application name and so on should be stored in this.